 The ProPrivacy.com Eyes On You Quiz reveals (in a lighthearted manner) that people need to strongly consider what they do in their everyday life if they care about privacy.

 Nowadays, our personal data is worth a lot of money.
 In the US, for example, the Trump administration has made it legal for Internet Service Providers (ISPs) to sell people’s search histories.
 This is a hugely invasive alteration to US laws, in a nation that is already considered bad for privacy.
 A top VPN is by far the best solution for keeping your data private at home.
+Check out our best USA VPN guide if you are based in America.

 However, as the Oslo digital sign reveals, in the future we may have to think hard about the technologies we agree to use.
 In reality, consumers have power.
 If they don’t want a phone with facial recognition then they should send manufacturers a strong message by refusing to buy them.